-3.5.2 EDO DRAM Speed Selection
+3.5.2 DRAM Speed Selection

-This field selects pre-defined EDO DRAM timing for different speed categories.
+This field selects pre-defined EDO/FPM DRAM timing for different speed categories.
 It is available only when the Auto Configuration field set to Enabled.

+Options Description

-50ns Pre-defined timing for 50ns EDO DRAM 60ns () Pre-defined timing for 60ns EDO DRAM
+50ns () Pre-defined timing for 50ns EDO DRAM

+60ns Pre-defined timing for 60ns EDO DRAM

-3.5.3 EDO CASx# MA Wait State
+3.5.3 MA Wait State

-This field specifies the wait state of EDO DRAM address line.
-This field is available only when the Auto Configuration field set to Disabled.
-Note that this field is for experienced users only.
+This field configures the wait state of EDO/FPM DRAM address line.
+This is for experienced users only.